Vaaranam Aayiram: Plot

-After an elderly Krishnan returns home from a haircut, he vomits blood in the bathroom and dies.
-His son Suriya, a Major in the Indian Army, is on the way to Kashmir on a rescue mission to save a journalist kidnapped by terrorists.
-He learns of his father's sudden death and tearfully reminisces about his past with him.
+An elderly Krishnan returns home from getting a haircut, vomits blood in his bathroom, and passes away.
+At the same time, his son Suriya, a Major in the Indian Army, is en route to Kashmir on a high-stakes military mission to rescue a journalist kidnapped by terrorists.
+Upon receiving the news of his father's sudden demise, a grief-stricken Suriya begins to tearfully reminisce about his past and the profound bond they shared.